IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 3. Added to an existing LAG group.

-Therefore the P-PNC does not take any further action after a multi- layer single-domain Ethernet link is discovered or configured by the MDSC at the MPI.
+Therefore the P-PNC does not take any further action after a multi-layer single-domain Ethernet link is discovered or configured by the
+MDSC at the MPI.

-The MDSC can request the P-PNC to configure a new multi-layer single- domain IP link, supported by the the just discovered or configured multi-layer single-domain Ethernet link, by creating an IP link within the running datastore of the P-PNC MPI.
+The MDSC can request the P-PNC to configure a new multi-layer single-domain IP link, supported by the the just discovered or configured multi-layer single-domain Ethernet link, by creating an IP link within the running datastore of the P-PNC MPI.
 Only the IP link, IP LTPs and the reference to the supporting multi-layer single-domain